SpiNNakerManchester/SpiNNakerManchester.github.io/2015.005.Arbitrary/PyNNOnSpinnakerDeveloperInstall.md

 1. *Optional:* To make matplotlib work within a virtualenv, create the following environment variables:
 ```TCL_LIBRARY: C:\Python27\tcl\tcl8.5```
 ```TK_LIBRARY: C:\Python27\tcl\tk8.5```
-1. go to [Central gitClone](#centeralGit) to compelte the cloning of the git reposorities
+1. go to [Central git clone](#centeralGit) to compelte the cloning of the git reposorities

 You can now [configure](#Configuration) your environment.